noraabdelgadir/COG403-Project/README.md

 ```sh
 python3 methods/ann.py
 ```
-The following parameters can be modified in the model initialization:
+The following parameters can be modified in the network initialization:

 ```python
 self.layer1 = 128